 Example 2 – FV function Excel

 The example below shows how to use the function for personal finances.
 Assume we need to buy a car and are saving for it.
 The target is to buy in 1 year.
 There is $10,000 in our bank account as savings.
 The bank pays 5% interest on our savings account.
 Our goal is to add $2,000 for the next 12 months into the account.
 Let’s calculate the amount we would have at the end of the year to purchase the car.

 The monthly contribution we can do is $2,000.
 As this represents outflow, we took it as -2,000 (-C8).

 Things to remember about the FV Function

-- If the pmt argument is for cash going out of business, the payment value will be negative and for cash received, it must be positive.
+- If the pmt argument is for cash going out of a business, the payment value will be negative.
+For cash received, it must be positive.

 - #VALUE! error – Occurs when any of the given arguments is non-numeric.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources: